 Whiskey Tango Foxtrot (2016)

-In 2011, American international journalist Kim Barker published a memoir called The Taliban Shuffle: Strange Days in Afghanistan and Pakistan which detailed her experiences as a war correspondent in those countries during Operation Enduring Freedom.
-According to the author, it was after Michiko Kukutani reviewed the book for the New York Times (even saying that Barker “depicts herself as a sort of Tina Fey character”) that Fey became interested and decided to make it into a film.
-And Fey got it right when she realized that this is a perfect material for a comedy (or a dramedy) starring herself – as strange and surprising as it may seem for anyone thinking about the Taliban and the war in Afghanistan.
+In 2011, American international journalist Kim Barker published a memoir called “The Taliban Shuffle: Strange Days in Afghanistan and Pakistan” detailing her experiences as a war correspondent in those two countries during Operation Enduring Freedom.
+According to her, it was after Michiko Kukutani reviewed the book for the New York Times — even stating that Barker “depicts herself as a sort of Tina Fey character” — that Fey herself became interested and decided to turn the story into a film.
+In fact, Fey was clever to notice that Barker’s book was the perfect material for a comedy (or dramedy), no matter how strange this may sound for a story about the Taliban and the war in Afghanistan.

-Finding a remarkable balance between comedy and seriousness right from the beginning, WTF depicts Afghanistan as a hostile place covered with dusty, windy landscapes that seem terribly uninviting — and Barker is even expected from the locals to cover herself (like an “IKEA bag”).
-To make things more complicated, she also needs to adapt (and fast) to an environment composed mostly of men, which of course includes the casual sexism that comes with it.
-My favorite moment that illustrates this whole fish-out-of-water situation is when she needs to take a leak in the bushes in the middle of a field operation and a soldier says with no mincing the words that “it must be a hell of a hairy dump.”
-It is the kind of humor that no one would expect to go so well with action scenes shot with a handheld camera in the middle of the desert dust.
+Finding a remarkable balance between comedy and seriousness right from the beginning, Whiskey Tango Foxtrot depicts Afghanistan as a hostile place covered with windy, dusty landscapes that seem awfully uninviting — and Barker is even expected from the locals to cover herself and look like another “beautiful, mysterious IKEA bag.”
+To make things more complicated, she needs to adapt (and fast) to an environment made up mostly of men, which naturally includes the casual sexism that comes in it.
+My favorite moment that illustrates her fish-out-of-water predicament is when she needs to take a leak in the bushes during a field operation and a soldier tells her without mincing words “it must be a hell of a hairy dump.”
+It is the kind of humor that no one expects to blend so well with action scenes shot with a handheld camera in the middle of the desert dust.

 June 20, 2016